 We are excited to share with you that we are welcoming a new force to the FMCA family.
 Caroline Olson, who is in her final year of the Communication and PR program at Mid Sweden University, will be joining us for 10 weeks this autumn.

-— We think it feels great to have Caroline in the team.
-Even as a student, she already has experience with working with many different local and national brands, says Henrik Nygren, customer manager and strategist at FMCA.
+— It feels great to have Caroline in the team.
+Even as a student, she already has experience with working with many different local and national brands, says Henrik Nygren, Account Director and Strategist at FMCA.

 Caroline previously worked as a marketing assistant at High Coast Whiskey.
 After working there for a few years, she felt ready to immerse herself completely in communication and PR, and therefore applied for the education at Mid Sweden University.

 — It was a period of learning I appreciated, and it really made me want to develop myself more in the field of marketing and communication.
 I chose to apply to the program so that I could become really good at what I do, says Caroline.